-- (b) Vacation FLSA Exempt employees shall accrue vacation leave with pay in accordance with the following schedule:
+- (c) Vacation FLSA Exempt employees shall accrue vacation leave with pay in accordance with the following schedule:

-- (2) After one and one-half (1-1/2) up to seven and one-half (7-1/2) years continuous employment.......148 hours/year.
+- (2) After one and one-half (1-1/2) up to seven and one-half (7-1/2)

+years continuous employment......148 hours/year.

-- (5) Thereafter, seven (7) additional hours for each completed year of service in excess of twenty-five (25) years. - (6) Employees shall accrue vacation on a per pay period basis. - (d) FLSA Exempt Employees Maximum Vacation Accrual.
-Employees reaching the maximum hours shall stop accruing additional hours until they are below the caps listed here.
-No vacation hours may be added to sick leave.
+- (5) Thereafter, seven (7) additional hours for each completed year of service in excess of twenty-five (25) years. - (6) Employees shall accrue vacation on a per pay period twice-monthly payroll basis. - (d) FLSA Exempt Employees Maximum Vacation Accrual.- Employees reaching the maximum hours shall stop accruing additional hours until they are below the caps listed here.- No vacation hours may be added to sick leave. balances without exception.